 12. Add red chilli powder or paste.

 13. Add 2.5 tbsp water and allow the sauces to bubble and thicken.
 For the restaurant style glossy look add half tsp of corn flour with 2.5 to 3 tbsp. water to a bowl.
 Stir well and pour it to the pan.
 You can even skip using corn flour, the smooth feel of sauce and the glaze will be missing.
 In the step by step photo method I have not used cornflour, but I have used it in the video which was made another time.

-14. Add paneer, spring onions and toss on a high flame for 1 to 2 minutes.
-To make chilli paneer gravy, you will have to use more of soya sauce, chilli sauce at steps 9, 10,11.
+14. Add pepper powder, paneer, spring onions and toss on a high flame for 1 to 2 minutes.
+To make chilli paneer gravy, you will have to use more of soya sauce, chilli sauce as desired.
 Next Add 1 tsp corn flour, pinch of salt, half cup of water to a bowl.
 Stir well to break any lumps.
 You can also add a tsp tomato ketchup.
 Pour the mixture to the pan.
 Stir well.
-The mixture comes to a boil and thickens, add paneer.
+When the mixture comes to a boil and thickens, add paneer.
 Switch off the stove.
 Adjust more or less water, corn flour, salt as needed to get make more gravy.